5 Ways to Nourish Your Body This Fall & Winter

 This keeps blood sugars stable and keeps the weight off.
 It also keeps us from falling back into sweet indulgences that are hard to stop.
 It's really hard to stop a moving train, right?
 I would encourage the new Bone Broth Protein powders by Ancient Nutrition.
 They have 20+ grams of protein and can make for a quick meal.
 Eat fats with every meal such as olives, avocado or a few nuts and seeds.

-5. Eat more cooked food than raw foods.
+5. Eat more cooked foods than raw foods.

 Cold is constricting and hard on digestion.
 The body has to warm up just to try and digest cold food.
 In Chinese medicine, they have always encouraged nourishing, warm, cooked foods.
 It is much easier on the system.
 Many people eat raw foods and it passes right through them causing diarrhea.
 Instead, stick to soups, bone broths, steamed veggies, and stir-fry meals.
 You will feel more warm and nourished.